samueldsingh/data-engineering/interview_questions/dictionary-set-array.md

 # 1. Dictionary

+A dictionary is an unordered collection of key-value pairs, where each key is unique within the dictionary.
+It is also known as an associative array or a hash table in other programming languages.
 Sequences follow indexing mechanism but dictionaries use the `item` function to access the key-value pair in a dictionary.`item` function works by converting the dictionary into a list of tuples.

+They provide fast access to values based on their associated keys, making them suitable for situations where you need to retrieve values by a unique identifier.

+Key features of dictionaries in Python include:

+1. Uniqueness of keys: Each key in a dictionary must be unique.
+If you try to add a key that already exists, it will update the corresponding value.

+2. Mutable: Dictionaries can be modified by adding, updating, or deleting key-value pairs.

+3. Flexible data types: Dictionaries can store values of any data type, allowing you to associate different types of data together.

+4. Efficient lookup: Retrieving a value from a dictionary based on a key is efficient, even for large dictionaries, as the lookup time is close to constant time.

+Unordered: The order of elements in a dictionary is not fixed or preserved.
+If you need to maintain the order, you can use the `collections.OrderedDict` class.

+Dictionaries provide a powerful and versatile way to store and retrieve data using key-value associations.
+They are commonly used for tasks such as data mapping, caching, configuration settings, and organizing data in a structured manner.

 Example:
 We have the given dictionary: